HamzaWaseemBajwa/simple-instruction-architechture/README.md

 	- Example: branchifequal r1 r2 1000
 	- Instruction format: br

+- **branchifless**
-- branchifless (opcode 11)
+	(opcode 11)
 	Compares two registers – if the first is less than the second, jump to an offset from the current program counter.
 The offset can be between -524,286 and 524,286.
 The offset is the number of words (2 bytes) forward or back.
 PC <= PC + (2 * offset).
-Example: branchifless r1 r2 1000
+	- Example: branchifless r1 r2 1000
-Instruction format: br
+	- Instruction format: br

+- **call**
-- call (opcode 13)
+	(opcode 13)
 	Calls a “function” – pushes the PC of the next instruction onto the stack (R15), then jumps to the address specified by this instruction times 2 (0 – 1,073,741,824).
-Example: call 444
+	- Example: call 444
-Instruction format: jmp
+	- Instruction format: jmp

+- **divide**
-- divide (opcode 3)
+	(opcode 3)
 	Divides the value of the first register by the second and places the answer in a third register.
 This is integer math with the fractional portion discarded.
-	Example: divide r1 r2 r3 ; r3  r1 / r2
+	- Example: divide r1 r2 r3 ; r3  r1 / r2
-	Instruction format: 3R
+	- Instruction format: 3R

+- **halt**
-- halt (opcode 0)
+	(opcode 0)
 	Stops the CPU.
-	Example: halt
+	- Example: halt
-	Instruction format: 3R (the register values don’t matter)
+	- Instruction format: 3R (the register values don’t matter)

+- **interrupt**
-- interrupt (opcode 8)
+	(opcode 8)
 	Interrupts the CPU using a particular interrupt number.
 This could be used to jump between kernel mode and user mode or to support devices.
 For the virtual machine, two interrupts are supported: 0 (print registers) and 1 (print out memory)
-Example: interrupt 17
+	- Example: interrupt 17
-Instruction format: int
+	- Instruction format: int

-- jump (opcode 12)
+- **jump** (opcode 12)
 	Jumps to the location specified in the instruction times 2 (0 – 1,073,741,824)
-	Example: jump 1000
+	- Example: jump 1000
-	instruction format: jmp
+	- instruction format: jmp

-- load (opcode 14)
+- **load** (opcode 14)
 Loads a register from the memory pointed to by another register plus 2 times the offset (0 to 30).
 Note that both the address in the register and the offset are in words (memory locations).
-	Example: load r1 r2 10 ; loads r1 with the value pointed to by r2 plus 20 bytes
+	- Example: load r1 r2 10 ; loads r1 with the value pointed to by r2 plus 20 bytes
-	instruction format: ls
+	- instruction format: ls

-- multiply (opcode 4)
+- **multiply** (opcode 4)
 Multiplies the value of the first register times the second and places the answer in a third register.
-	Example: multiply r1 r2 r3 ; r3  r1 * r2
+	- Example: multiply r1 r2 r3 ; r3  r1 * r2
-	Instruction format: 3R
+	- Instruction format: 3R

-- or (opcode 6)
+- **or** (opcode 6)
 	Performs a bitwise OR on 2 registers and stores the result in a third register
-	Example: or r1 r2 r3 ; r3  r1 | r2
+	- Example: or r1 r2 r3 ; r3  r1 | r2
-	Instruction format: 3R
+	- Instruction format: 3R

-- pop (opcode 7)
+- **pop** (opcode 7)
 Copies data from stack pointer through stack pointer + 3 to specified register.
 Adds four to the stack pointer.
-	Example: pop R1
+	- Example: pop R1
-	Instruction format: stack
+	- Instruction format: stack

-- push (opcode 7)
+- **push** (opcode 7)
 Subtracts four from the stack pointer.
 Takes the value in the specified register and stores it in the memory address indicated by the stack pointer.
-	Example: pop R1
+	- Example: pop R1
-	Instruction format: stack
+	- Instruction format: stack

-- return (opcode 7)
+- **return** (opcode 7)
 	Pops the top value from the stack and jumps to that address
-	Example: return
+	- Example: return
-	Instruction format: stack
+	- Instruction format: stack

-- store (opcode 15)
+- **store** (opcode 15)
 Stores a register’s value into memory memory pointed to by another register plus 2 times the offset (0 to 30).
 Note that both the address in the register and the offset are in words (memory locations).
-Example: store r1 r2 10 ; stores r1’s value into the memory pointed to by r2 plus 20 bytes
+	- Example: store r1 r2 10 ; stores r1’s value into the memory pointed to by r2 plus 20 bytes
-	instruction format: ls
+	- instruction format: ls

-- subtract (opcode 5)
+- **subtract** (opcode 5)
 	Subtracts the value of the second register from the first and places the answer in a third register.
-	Example: subtract r1 r2 r3 ; r3  r1 - r2
+	- Example: subtract r1 r2 r3 ; r3  r1 - r2
-	Instruction format: 3R
+	- Instruction format: 3R

-- The assembler is a C++ program to assemble source files in SIA to binary
-- The virtual machine is also designed in C++, and can be used to test SIA binary code